 This initiative will give the young female athletes an opportunity to chase their dreams and defy the challenges that hold them back.
 Mira Rai Initiative has been working with the Hong Kong Trail Running group since 2018 to run an Exchange and Empower program that aims to provide young talented female runners the opportunity to focus on athletic training, education and their professional development.

-Ten girls from different backgrounds have been given the opportunity through the ENE program where they were provided with the opportunity to participate in international trail races and experience and enrich their cross-cultural learning process.
-As this program aims to give opportunity to women from disadvantaged and underprivileged communities, in the coming years, we also want to provide this platform to women belonging to LGBTI to take a step forward to nullify the stigma based around LGBTI and victims of human trafficking to assist them into rehabilitating into the society through sports.
+Since 2017, every year five girls from different backgrounds have been given the opportunity through the ENE program where they were provided with the opportunity to participate in international trail races and experience and enrich their cross-cultural learning process.
+As this program aims to give opportunity to women from disadvantaged and underprivileged communities, in the coming years, we also want to provide this platform to women belonging to LGBTI and victims of human trafficking and help them take a step forward to nullify the stigma based around their identity and to assist them into rehabilitating into the society through sports.